 - Book Now

-The Wicklow Way is a 131-kilometre (81-mile) long-distance trail that crosses the Wicklow Mountains in Ireland.
+The Wicklow Way is a 131-kilometre (81-mile) long-distance trail crossing Ireland's Wicklow Mountains.
 It runs from Marlay Park in Dublin's southern suburbs through County Wicklow and ends in the village of Clonegal in County Carlow.

 Our walking tours follow the route from South to North allowing you to ease into the walks before the more challenging climbs near Dublin.